khulnasoft-lab/khulnasoft-ui/src/components/experimental/duo/workflow/components/duo_workflow_prompt/duo_workflow_prompt.md

 * `confirm`: Emitted when the confirm button is clicked
 * `cancel`: Emitted when the cancel button is clicked

-Translations for the title of the panel, labels, and other strings can e set via the props as documented or via translation configuration:
+Translations for the title of the panel, labels, and other strings can be set via the props as documented or via translation configuration:

 ```js